-Where a Participant demonstrates challenging behaviour while participating in an activity, the Provider should take any appropriate action in accordance with the situation (for example, site closure) and their Deed and WHS Laws.
-They should also discuss with the Referring Provider, or the Digital Services Contact Centre (the DSCC) in the case of Workforce Australia Online Participants (or via the Provider Lead where necessary), prior to exiting the Participant from the course.
+Where a Participant demonstrates challenging behaviour while participating in an activity, the Provider should take any appropriate action in accordance with the situation and their Deed and WHS Laws.
+For example, refer to the Temporary Site Closure document on the Provider Portal or the information provided below.
+Also, see Incident Reporting and Post-Incident Servicing.

+Providers should also discuss with the Referring Provider, or the Digital Services Contact Centre (the DSCC) in the case of Workforce Australia Online Participants (or via the Provider Lead where necessary), prior to exiting the Participant from a course.

-5.3.2.
+5.3.3.
 Information sharing between Providers and Services Australia